Looking to spend a day in Gent? Brunch, a walking tour, lunch, a castle visit, plenty of churches … and much more!

 Gent St. Pieters’ railway station is within easy reach of anywhere on the Belgian rail network.

-2. Hop on the bus, Gus (actually the tram)
+2. Hop on the tram

 Just before you arrive at Gent St.Pieters’ railway station, send a text message with the two letters ‘DL’ in it to 4884.
 You’ll immediately get a return text from the De Lijn bus company.
 This is your ticket for the next hour.
 Upon leaving the station, directly opposite are various tram stops.
 You need to catch the no. 1 tram to Evergem.
 If you can’t find it, ask someone who looks like they use trams every day.
 Gent people (Gentenaars) are very friendly!
 Once you’re on the right tram, enjoy the sights and get off at Gravensteen.
 How do you know you’re there?
 Just look out for the Castle of the Counts.
 I don’t think you’ll miss it:

-… but the first place you need to go is the tourist information office.
+The first place you need to go is the tourist information office.
 It’s very close to the Gravensteen tram stop.
 It’s the building in the far corner of this square when you get off the tram:

 The building is the Oude Vismijn, which now is an event centre as well as the tourist office, but in its heyday was a thriving (and the oldest) fish, meat and vegetable market in the city center of Gent:

 It dates back to 1689.
 Check out its beautiful gateway, with King Neptune and his golden trident.
 Below him are representations of the two rivers upon which Gent was founded: Mr Scheldt and Mrs Leie.